ammarmplumber/ammarplumber.github.io/content/projects/tob/index.md

     - Teaching
 ---

-# Human Devotion and the Moral Life
+> Some people will cross mountain and sea for money.
+So should you labor for wisdom.

-> “Some people will cross mountain and sea for money.
-So should you labor for wisdom.” – St. Thomas Aquinas
+> – St. Thomas Aquinas

 Join us on Sunday evenings for a thoughtful exploration into the moral life, focusing on the ethical teachings derived from philosophical tradition and their contemporary implications.
 This seminar is accessible globally via Zoom and offered through the Collegium Institute.